BJ82/RailReservation/README.md

 Handled by EnquiryService.trainEnquiry

-**Train Enquiry by trainNo:** Returns train details For given train No.
+**Train Enquiry by trainNo:** Returns train details for given train No.
 Handled by EnquiryService.trainEnquiry

-**Seat Enquiry:** Returns seat availability(If Any) For given seat enquiry request.
+**Seat Enquiry:** Returns seat availability(If Any) for given seat enquiry request.
 Handled by EnquiryService.seatEnquiry

-**Pnr Enquiry:** Returns booking status(Confirmed/Waiting) For given pnrNo.
+**Pnr Enquiry:** Returns booking status(Confirmed/Waiting) for given pnrNo.
 Handled by EnquiryService.pnrEnquiry

 This Module Interacts with following modules